Seán Ó Cionnaith

-He identified with the socialist cause and its internationalist outlook, and was involved in many solidarity campaigns with Cuba, Korea, Nicaragua and Vietnam.
+He identified with the socialist cause and its internationalist outlook, and was involved in many solidarity campaigns with Cuba, North Korea, the Soviet Union, and the anti-apartheid movements in South Africa.
+In the mid-1970s he organised an Anti-Imperialist Festival in Ireland, featuring delegates from the Palestinian Liberation Organisation, the African National Congress, the MPLA, and others.

-In the 1970s he became joint General Secretary of Official Sinn Féin (later Sinn Féin the Workers' Party and ultimately the Workers' Party) along with Máirín de Burca.
+In the 1970s he became joint General Secretary of Official Sinn Féin (later renamed Sinn Féin the Workers' Party, and ultimately the Workers' Party) along with Máirín de Burca.

-Ó Cionnaith served as Director of International Affairs of the Workers' Party for years, and was the party's representative in the United States during the early 1970s.
+Ó Cionnaith served as Director of International Affairs of the Workers' Party for years, and was the party's representative in the United States and Canada during the early 1970s.

 He remained with the Workers' Party after the split that led to the formation of Democratic Left.

-Ó Cionnaith was co-opted as a member of Dublin City Council in the mid-1990s.
+Ó Cionnaith was co-opted on to Dublin City Council in 1999 for the Finglas constituency, however several months he lost it in the 1999 local elections.
 Most notable was his leading role in the campaign for the replacement of dangerous and unreliable lifts in the Ballymun high-rise complex, which saw the local community win a landmark court case against the local authority.
 He lost his council seat in 1999, and was unsuccessful when he stood in Dublin North-West at the 2002 general election.

 On 15 February 2003, Ó Cionnaith joined over 100,000 Irish people who participated in a major march in Dublin against the impending US/UK-led invasion of Iraq.
-He died suddenly early the following morning.
+He died suddenly early the following morning at his home in Ballymun.